 As part of the discovery process, Affinity interviewed representatives from each of the firm’s practice areas to determine how their work was done, what their challenges were, and where there might be opportunities for improvement.
 The results of these interviews were compiled into a comprehensive report outlining the firm’s strengths and weaknesses from a process perspective and detailing proposed solutions, including the implementation of a new document management system better aligned with the firm’s needs.
 This report, Nolan says, ultimately became a roadmap for moving the technology committee, the IT team, and the entire firm forward.

-After reviewing several document management options, the Foulston team, with Affinity’s support, determined that NetDocuments was best aligned with their goals and engaged Affinity to implement it.
+After reviewing several legal electronic content management options, the Foulston team, with Affinity’s support, determined that NetDocuments was best aligned with their goals and engaged Affinity to implement it.

 “The document management committee was formed at Foulston to assist with product selection, and they took their responsibility very seriously.
 After reviewing other products, the team chose NetDocuments.
 We knew the NetDocuments cloud platform was going to be the best solution for Foulston because of its robust feature set.
 Its ability to enhance collaboration while still keeping client data safe and secure is impressive.
 NetDocuments enables users to work seamlessly from anywhere on the same matters through one simple interface.
 This would facilitate the teamwork and open collaboration the Foulston team was searching for in a document management solution,” says Foster.

 Beyond the technical expertise that Affinity would bring to the implementation, effective change management, it was determined, would be the key to a successful launch.